 Students who are attending the Webster County Career and Technology Center will need to bring this School Handbook with them when they attend vocational classes for the first day.
 Webster County Career and Technology students will be held accountable for the rules, regulations and information in this handbook just as any student who attends a Webster County School.

 Academic Progress

 A 90-100

 B 80-89

 C 70-79

 D 65-69

-F Below 65
+F 64 and below

-Grading Policy
+Grading Formula